Anti Kickback Statute – Resolving Challenges and Fraud Penalties 42 USC 1320a-7b(b)

 - No facts are the same in any one case.

-- Consult with a defense attorney early in your case.
+- Consult with an anti kickback attorney early in your case.

 Rationale for Steep Penalties in Anti Kickback Statute: Given the cost of government investigations, doubling the kickback payment compensates for these greater costs but keeps the award tied to the size of the kickback itself.